top of page

 Specific Scenarios for Tax Deductions

-To maximise tax benefits from personal loans, it’s essential to understand specific scenarios that qualify:
+To maximize tax benefits from personal loans, it’s essential to understand specific scenarios that qualify:

 • Home Renovation: If you use a personal loan to renovate your home, you may claim up to ₹30,000 annually on interest payments.